-To find the best Japanese lunch boxes for students, we spoke with Angelique Chmielewski, owner of Japanese home-goods store Nalata Nalata — according to Chmielewski, the best portable bento container is airtight, with a rubber gasket that is leak-resistant, and easy to wash.
+To find the best Japanese-style lunch boxes for students, we spoke with Angelique Chmielewski, owner of Japanese home-goods store Nalata Nalata.
+According to Chmielewski, the best portable bento container is airtight, with a rubber gasket that is leak-resistant, and easy to wash.
 Below, options that’ll render Tupperware containers (let alone brown paper bags) obsolete.
 A tip: To avoid stealing your kid’s lunch box, we’d advise ordering two upfront.

 A simple aluminum option from Muji.

 An airtight, double-stacked bento with ventilation locks for hot food.
 And it comes with a pair of chopsticks.

 While not technically a compartmentalized bento box, this is a very functional and handsome stack of containers that includes its own lunch bag, stainless-steel bowls, and utensils.

 This traditional bento box is made of Japanese cypress Thujopsis wood, known for its antimicrobial properties and water-resistance.